Growth Metrics

 Portland General Electric (POR) Non-Current Debt (2016 - 2025)

-Portland General Electric (POR) has disclosed Non-Current Debt for 10 consecutive years, with $4.7 billion as the latest value for Q4 2025.
+Portland General Electric's Non-Current Debt history spans 10 years, with the latest figure at $4.7 billion for Q4 2025.

-• Non-Current Debt was $4.7 billion for Q4 2025 at Portland General Electric, roughly flat from $4.7 billion in the prior quarter.
+• Non-Current Debt reached $4.7 billion in Q4 2025 per POR's latest filing, roughly flat from $4.7 billion in the prior quarter.

 • Average Non-Current Debt over 5 years is $3.8 billion, with a median of $3.6 billion recorded in 2023.